Oh pretty boy

 Well, fuck, let’s get back to something not as vague and vapid as a one-sided conversation where we blast the music industry behind its back—what would we say that isn’t rehashed from your lyrics?
 Well, there’s a start, let’s talk about your lyrics, thus far littering my polluted cityboy brain like newspaper clippings and hearsay passed by on the street corner and left to hustle the day away, Something, something, you talked on stage about the ironies of love, a something that rambles out of my nervous smart-mouth and before you answer I clarify: your lyrics frequently work with men and women that love each other but hate each other too much to do anything about it.
 You answer and add little more polish to this pathetic waxing, but here’s the kicker: “Irreconcilable tension” was all I wrote.
 God damnit.
 How can this interview go on?
 Not with any good quotes apparently.

 So we talked about how integral that piece-o-shit Macintosh was to the set and how like any faithful piece-o-shit, it decided to act up (I expect my time’s soon to come—any day now).
 And yeah you have a backup—but it’s parked blocks down the street and in no real position to be useful.
-And as all of this is going on all I can think about this half-set was how many of these questions brewed in my mind as I danced and danced and danced like I was Tony Hawk on a half-pipe, working myself to the ever-turning floor, feet nailed to the board like it ain’t no shit.
+And as all of this is going on all I can think about this half-set was how many of these questions brewed in my mind as I danced and danced and danced like I was Tony Hawk on a half-pipe, working myself to the ever-turning floor, feet twisting to the board like it ain’t no shit.
 Tightwinding myself between bodies and bumping into them too, stewing on how kitschy and dry and cynical your music may sound on repeat, as if Dad fell asleep in front of TV again and you daren’t change the channel, but instead program yourself like Pavlovian mutt, writing a movement for each beatcount or shimmer like it ain’t no shit—because nobody’s really watching, and nobody really cares if you dance to the music.
 But as time was cut short, I couldn’t order them, feel them, know them and ask you them.

-And so when I think about all the questions I never asked you; I think about how French Exit kinda was the album of your albums, the essential, and how Death of a Party Girl tires a little harder to give a shit than Who Really Cares.
+And so when I think about all the questions I never asked you; I think about how French Exit kinda was the album of your albums, the essential, and how Death of a Party Girl tries a little harder to give a shit than Who Really Cares.
 I think about how the tropical contempt—the Cannesian scoff—of your voice just makes the music thump deeper, groove lower and slap her ass harder.
 I think about how these albums are to millennials what I Love Lucy was to the Sixties Pam Beesly; a lo-fi escape.
-And I think about how the moment when O-Ten’s New Girl presses play on French Exit plays, everything, everything, everything—EVERYTHING—melts away.
-How these characters and plots and emerge from your music like narrators of an America in need of distraction from the impending divorce.
+And I think about how the moment when O-Ten’s New Girl presses play on French Exit, everything, everything, everything—EVERYTHING—melts away.
+How these characters and plots emerge from your music like narrators of an America in need of distraction from the impending divorce.
 And how this is a record worth saving for after.
-Finally, I think about how these questions came too late—the interview is over now.
+And then I think about how these questions came too late—the interview is over now.

 So don’t go around saying